 The emergency communication plan is developed in cooperation with the director of security, the front office manager, and local civil authorities.
-These individuals are responsible for developing a plan to be used in the event of an impending life-threatening emergency that includes training staff and employees.
+These individuals are responsible for developing a plan that will be used in the event of an impending life-threatening emergency and will also include considerations for training staff and employees.